Alessio D. Evangelista

 In recognition of his work, Mr. Evangelista has been honored as one of Lawdragon’s 500 Leading Global Litigators, 500 Leading Litigators in America and 500 Global Leaders in Crisis Management.

-Mr. Evangelista has published numerous articles and speaks regularly on AML compliance and enforcement trends at industry-specific, national and international conferences focusing on AML and financial crimes.
+Mr. Evangelista has published numerous articles and speaks regularly on AML enforcement and compliance trends at national and international conferences and industry-specific events.
 He is also a guest lecturer at the Massachusetts Institute of Technology’s Sloan School of Management.

 Credentials